civAnimal/gimp_autocomplete_python/README.md

 * Remember, `f` is for ...
 Functions, and `c` is for ...
 Constants.
 * You don't need to type `pdb` or `.` or any of the prefixes, like `gimp`, `python_fu`, `script_fu`, etc. Just type a few letters from the "true name" of a function/constant.
 Observe the patterns used in examples.
 * You could use `Tab` and `Shift+Tab` to cycle forward and backward through arguments.
+* If you accidentally invoke an undesirable completion, performing a simple Undo `ctrl + z` might be a better fix, rather than manually deleting the unwanted bits.

 ### Installation